Traeger Ran Out of Pellets (What to Do + Easy Fix)

 What Should I Do if I Run Out of Pellets During a Cook?

-Running out of pellets mid-cook is not a massive deal.
+Running out of pellets mid-cook is not a massive deal; it will just momentarily slow the cooking process.

 Follow the below to get back to cooking!